DallanQ/tiny_towns/Manual.md

 - When resources are removed from a board, they go back to the general supply.

+3. Players may construct any buildings for which they have the matching resources in the correct shape.
+Players do this simultaneously and should announce what building they are constructing.

+4. Once all players have placed their resources and constructed buildings, a new round begins.
+The Master Builder token passes to the player on the left.

+The new Master Builder should always wait until all players are ready before naming the next resource.
+Players can show that they are still thinking by holding up their resource cube until they place it.

+After a resource has been placed, players have until the next resource is named to construct any buildings.

+### The cavern rule (page 4)

+Building a Tiny Town is difficult.
+If this is one of your first games, or if you want a little more flexibility in your town, we recommend that you play with the Cavern rule.
+Throughout the game, players have the option of placing up to 2 resources named by other players off to the side of their board.
+These resources score no points or penalties at the end of the game.
+Players must decide when it is most advantageous to use this special ability!

 ## Building Construction Rules

 Building layouts may be mirrored/flipped and rotated, as long as the configuration of resources remains the same.
 To construct a building: